calcode/calcode.github.io/_posts/2014-01-15-google-adwords-study-guides.md

 - Visit the [Google YouTube Adwords overview playlist](http://www.youtube.com/playlist?list=PLD30CBD9BA34712EA)

 ##5.
 Other Websites

-Please note, these are additional resources are pretty out of date.
+Please note, these are additional resources that are pretty out of date.
 However they do provide a bit more context for you if you have additional study time available.

 - View a[Slideshare deck by Emily Liedblad](http://www.slideshare.net/thejargroup/google-adwords-study-guide-how-to-pass-the-adwords-test)
 - View the a[general certification guide by Tom Demers](http://www.wordstream.com/blog/ws/2011/02/10/adwords-certification-tips)